lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_1.md

 `@script`
-Here, we combine the long data form with ggplot2's facet_wrap, by facetting on the variable column.
+Here, we combine the long data form with ggplot2's facet underscore wrap, by facetting on the variable column.
 To specify the variable, you need to wrap the variable name with the vars function.
 Setting scale to free allows the axis range to fit the variable's own value range.
-From the previous use of geom_histograms, the only difference is the data source, the x axis column, and the use of the facet_wrap.
-We see here that it shows multiple histograms on one single plot, which let's us explore the data faster and more efficiently!
-This approach is powerful not only for visualizing, but also for other exploring and analyzing tasks such as creating summary tables or running simple statistics.
+From the previous use of geom underscore histograms, the only differences are the data source, the x axis column, and the use of facet underscore wrap.
+We see here that we obtain multiple histograms on a single plot, which lets us explore the data faster and more efficiently!
+This approach is not only powerful for visualizing, but also for other exploring and analyzing tasks, such as creating summary tables or running simple statistics.

 ---